-View the 2016 NCVRW Theme Poster which is now online.
+View the 2016 NCVRW Theme Video, poster, and artwork, which are now online.

 Since 2004, OVC has been providing competitive funding opportunities to local communities to reimburse up to $5,000 in costs associated with conducting public awareness activities during National Crime Victims’ Rights Week.
 This initiative, known as the NCVRW Community Awareness Project, has enhanced the ability of 193 communities throughout the United States to raise awareness about victims’ rights and services among the general public.
 View previously funded NCVRW projects.